Smokable hemp has been legal in Colorado for about a decade, but is smokable CBD legal where I live?

 - Texas: 'Up in the air.'
-Texas signed a bill, that made the cultivation of hemp, and production, sale, and use of hemp products (such as CBD) legal.
-Smokable hemp not so much.
-That same bill strictly prohibits the growth and use of hemp for smoking purposes, but there was a temporary injunction made by Judge Livingston in 2021 where hemp flower is legal again.
-Is it legal, is it not?
+Texas signed a bill that made the cultivation of hemp and the production, sale, and use of hemp products (such as CBD) legal.
+Smokable hemp, not so much.
+That same bill strictly prohibits the growth and use of hemp for smoking purposes, but Judge Livingston made a temporary injunction in 2021 that hemp flower is legal again.
+Is it legal, or is it not?
 It's up in the air.

-- Kentucky: The law in Kentucky is worded as such that as CBD consumers (and non-license holder), you're not allowed to possess hemp flower itself, only post-production CBD extracts.
+- Kentucky: The law in Kentucky is worded as such that as CBD consumers (and non-license holders), you're not allowed to possess hemp flower itself, only post-production CBD extracts.

-- Florida: In some parts of Florida it is illegal to smoke any type of cannabis product (including hemp and medical marijuana) in public spaces, but it's fine in your own home.
+- Florida: In some parts of Florida, smoking any cannabis product (including hemp and medical marijuana) in public spaces is illegal, but it's fine in your own home.

 - Kansas: The Kansas hemp program specifically prohibits the sale of hemp to anyone that doesn't hold a hemp license.

-Not only does every one of these states have different rules, but quite often the wording can be confusing or misleading so it's important to check with your local authorities if you're concerned.
+Not only does every one of these states have different rules, but quite often, the wording can be confusing or misleading, so it's essential to check with your local authorities if you're concerned.

 Hemp CBD Product Possession is Legal

 Here is a list of where smokable hemp products are legal:

 - New Jersey